legiahoang/hoangblog/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-1.Want to use  LiceCap, But it won't run on Linux.
+-Want to use  LiceCap, But it won't run on Linux.
 Stuck when try to install rails in windows 10(1 day times) ->go back to ubuntu
-2.Don't define markdown variable
+-Don't define markdown variable

 ## License